aaroniniguez/SmartPump/Readme.md

 ## To Run:

-Run from the root directory:
+From the root directory run:

     npm run install
     npm run start

 Then navigate to :

     http://localhost:8001/login